robertbaker13/phase-0-handbook/coding-references/initial-solution.md

 Now you actually get to code!
 Your entire goal here is to translate your pseudocode into code.
 This should be easy if you took your time to pseudocode well.

-If your pseudocode is not easy to implement, modify it, and re-attempt to code it.
+If your pseudocode is not easy to implement, modify it and re-attempt to code it.

 Run your code often to check whether you are successfully passing your tests.